 The boiler is furnished with a relief valve in the boiler parts bag.
-Provide 3⁄4" piping from the supplied relief valve to a local floor drain, but leave an air gap between piping and drain.
+Provide 3/4" piping from the supplied relief valve to a local floor drain, but leave an air gap between piping and drain.
 No shutoff of any description shall be placed between safety relief valve and the boiler, or on the discharge pipes between such safety valve and the atmosphere.
 Installation of the safety relief valve shall conform to ANSI/ASME Boiler and Pressure Vessel Code, Section IV.
 The manufacturer is not responsible for any water damage.
-Check local codes for maximum height from discharge piping to floor.